 Make the most of your student status!
-With your ISIC (International Student Identity Card) and the “Avantages Jeunes” card (available at the BIJ), you can have a huge range of discounts.
-Find out which shops and services offer reductions with these cards.
+With your ISIC (International Student Identity Card) and the “Avantages Jeunes” card (available at the Bureau Information Jeunesse), you can have a huge range of discounts.
+Find out which shops and services offer discounts if you present these cards.
 Do you travel a lot?
-Buy the young person’s 18-27 card at the train station to earn up to 50% reduction on train tickets.
+Buy the Youth 18-27 Railcard at the train station to get up to 50% off on train tickets.

-Don’t forget to sign up for a free “store card” (not credit card!!) at the supermarket.
-When you accumulate points, you save money off your shopping bill! (in supermarkets such as Leclerc, Cora or Auchan)
+Don’t forget to get for a free reward card (not credit card!!) at the supermarket.
+When you accumulate points, you save money off your shopping bill!
+(Available in supermarkets such as Leclerc, Cora or Auchan)

 If you have a work permit or visa for France and all of your grants allow it, why not find a part-time job for a couple of hours in the evening or the weekend?
 Ever fancied being a barman or cashier?
 Contact the AE for more details.

-What are the means of transport in Belfort?
-How to move from one campus to the other?
+What are the transportation options in Belfort?
+How to travel from one campus to the other?
 How to travel around France or Europe?

-You will find in this section, all the information needed about transport.
+In this section, you will find all the information needed about transportation.

-You want to do your groceries, go to the city-center, meet your friends at a local bar, travel from Sévenans to Belfort in the blink of an eye, don’t worry, Optymo is here.
+You want to go grocery shopping, go to the city-center, meet your friends at a local bar, travel from Sévenans to Belfort in the blink of an eye, don’t worry, Optymo is here.

-Optymo is the public transport network in Belfort, offering buses as well as self-service bicycles.
+Optymo is the public transportation network in Belfort, offering buses as well as public bike rental.
 With 29 bus lines going from one end of the area to the other, it serves more than 100 villages in total.

-You want to travel around France or Europe, visit Strasbourg’s incredible Christmas Market, go skiing in the Swiss Alpes, or climb the Eiffel Tower in Paris, several means of transport are available to you.
+You want to travel around France or Europe, visit Strasbourg’s incredible Christmas Market, go skiing in the Swiss Alps, or climb the Eiffel Tower in Paris, several transportation options are available to you.

-- The SNCF is the national French railway company which will allow you to travel around the country.
-The sooner you book your train ticket, the cheaper it will be, so plan in advance and go for it!
-There are 3 different train stations in the area: one in Belfort, one in Moval (TGV station) and the last one is in Montbéliard.
+- The SNCF is the national French railway company you can use to travel around the country.
+The sooner you book your train ticket, the cheaper it will be, so plan ahead of time and go for it!
+There are three different train stations in the area: one in Belfort, one in Moval (TGV station) and the last one is in Montbéliard.

 - The closest airport is Mulhouse/Basel/Freiburg Euroairport with connections all over Europe.